Central Statistics Office (CSO) - Dublin, Ireland

 Financial Indicators and Projections

 Recently, the CSO forecasted a 6.8% increase in the Output Price Index for 2024, a significant indicator influencing pricing and revenue planning in the dairy market.
-Additionally, a 9.8% increase in producer prices for dairy products was reported over the twelve months leading to March 2024, highlighting the sector's volatility.
+A 9.8% increase in producer prices for dairy products was reported over the twelve months leading to March 2024, highlighting the sector's volatility.
+An 11% increase in dairy producer prices in 2025 reflects ongoing challenges and changes within the sector.

 Important Events